HiokKuek/HiokKuek/README.md

 education:
   [
     "Self-Taught Web Developer with ReactJS",
-    "Currently doing my Bachelor in Computer Science at National University of Singapore", ]
+    "Currently doing my Bachelor of Computer Science at National University of Singapore", ]
-company: Soulber
+company: None
 fields_of_interests:
   [
     "Web Development",